-Where to Watch: PBS Passport and Amazon Prime.
+Where to Watch: PBS Passport, Peacock, and Amazon Prime.
 You can also buy on digital and DVD.

 Why You Should Watch: This is one of the better romantic period drama TV series.
-No one does period drama better than the British and this is a great example of that.
+No one does period drama better than the British, and this is an excellent example of that.
 With gorgeous costumes, unforgettable romances, and an entertainment factor, this is a must-see series.